fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 One can run the test suite both in standalone mode and EOSIO mode.
 Each test needs to be compiled and is cached.
 The first run is always slow.
 Tests can be filtered using their path.

-In standalone mode we test only the EVM interpreter running on native code.
+In standalone mode, we test only the EVM interpreter running on native code

     $ cd tests
     $ python3 tester.py
     $ python3 tester.py ../support/tests/VMTests/vmLogTest/
     $ python3 tester.py ../support/tests/VMTests/vmLogTest/log0_emptyMem.json

-In EOSIO mode we test the EVM execution on top of the WASM based EOS-VM.
+In EOSIO mode, we test the EVM execution on top of the WASM based EOS-VM

     $ cd tests
     $ python3 tester-eosio.py